pranaya890/NCA/Note/Networking/Ports and Protocols.md

 - MAC addresses and ARP ensure data finds its way to the correct physical device.
 - TCP and UDP control how data is delivered, depending on the need for reliability and speed.
 - DHCP makes it easy to configure devices to join the network without manual input.

+### NetBIOS
+- synonym for Network Basic Input/ Output System
+- provides services related to session layer of OSI  model allowing application on seperate computer to communicate over a LAN
+- windows NetBIOS can be found in port 139